Dehydration Headache: An Overview

 1.1 Dehydration and Headache

-Dehydration takes place at whatever point you lose more water than you're taking in.
-In some cases, you may simply forget to hydrate or drink enough water.
-More often than not, however, lack of hydration happens when you practice vivaciously and neglect to recharge the water lost through sweat.
-Especially on extremely hot days, particularly when it's hot and moist, you can lose a lot of water through sweat.
+On extremely hot days, especially when it's hot and moist, you can lose a lot of water through sweat.
 Dehydration is likewise a typical symptom of numerous prescription and over-the-counter (OTC) drugs.

 Mild dehydration might cause a dehydration migraine.
 Different side effects can include: